Hooray for decay

 In the U.S., most cases of dental fluorosis are very mild to mild, appearing as white spots on the tooth surface that are barely noticeable or can only be spotted by a professional such as Dr. Wiitala.
 This in no way affects the function of the tooth.

-Moderate and severe forms of fluorosis are rare, and they can cause changes to the enamel of the teeth.
 Moderate cases appear as white spots covering more of the tooth surface.
 Severe fluorosis appears as brown spots on the teeth and the enamel can become pitted.

 Only children under age 8 can develop fluorosis.
 Older children and adults are not at any risk.